 “As young people, in many ways you have it even tougher than we did.
 This recession has been more brutal, the job losses steeper.
 Politics seems nastier.
 Congress more gridlocked than ever.
 Some folks in the financial world have not exactly been model corporate citizens.

 “No wonder faith in our institutions has never been lower… My job today is to tell you, Don’t believe it.
-As tough as things have been, I am convinced you are tougher… This country would be better off if more Americans were able to get the kind of education that you’ve received here.”
+As tough as things have been, I am convinced you are tougher… This county would be better off if more Americans were able to get the kind of education that you’ve received here.”

 ROMNEY: The ‘Power of Values’